|

 List of axioms - Wikipedia

+List of axioms This is a list of axioms as that term is understood in mathematics.
 In epistemology, the word axiom is understood differently; see axiom and self-evidence.
 Individual axioms are almost always part of a larger axiomatic system.
-Together with the axiom of choice (see below), these are the de facto standard axioms for contemporary mathematics or set theory.

 Axiom | Logic, Mathematics, Philosophy | Britannica

+In modern times, mathematicians have often used the words postulate and axiom as synonyms.
 Some recommend that the term axiom be reserved for the axioms of logic and postulate for those assumptions or first principles beyond the principles of logic by which a particular mathematical discipline is defined.
+Compare theorem.

 AXIOM Definition & Meaning | Dictionary.com